amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 ---
 layout: post
 title: Let's Get Rich!
 See how {quantmod} And R Can Enrich Your Knowledge Of The Financial Markets!
 category: Machine Learning
-tags: exploring modeling visualizing r
+tags: exploring modeling visualizing quantmod r
 year: 2014
 month: 11
 day: 10